secretstartups/handbook/content/handbook/marketing/marketing-operations/marketo/_index.md

 ## Forms

 Nearly all the forms on our website (`about.gitlab.com`) are Marketo embedded forms.
 Marketing Operations is responsible for maintaining existing forms and creating any new forms.
 If you need a new form created, please open a [form creation issue](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=form_request).
+If you are using an existing form on a NEW page, please enter a request so that we can build the automation behind the form.
+If there is no automation created for the form, the person filling out the form will enter Marketo, but will not be processed into a campaign or sent into follow up.

 Form documentation can be found [here](https://docs.google.com/spreadsheets/d/1cV_hI2wAzLxYYDI-NQYF5-FDDPXPXH0VV5qRBUJAQQk).
 It contains all of our current forms, as well as standardized country and state picklists.